forrestjs/forrestjs/gitbook/howto/hooks.md

 _Express_ (or _Koa_ or whatever...) setup scripts over and over, project by project.

-This structural code has the following charateristics:
+This structural code has the following characteristics:

 1. it is almost always the same
 2. it doesn't contribute to the business requirement
-3. nothign work without it
+3. nothing works

+> But on top of it, the sad truth is that <br>**your customer is not willing to pay for it**.

+✅ Infrastructural code is a necessity that doesn't bring much value, and if you could **find a way to separate business from infrastructure, and reuse infrastructure**, you would surely see your profits growing.
+Either in more money or just free time.

-## WordPress almost nailed it...
+## WordPress almost nailed it... 🤔

-Engineers at WordPress found out long time ago that **the value of a platform roots in its capablity to run external plugins**.
-WordPress wouldn't be WordPress without a rich plugins echosystem.
+Engineers at WordPress found out, a long time ago, that **the value of a platform root in its capability to run external plugins**.

+> WordPress wouldn't be WordPress without a rich plugins echosystem.

 WordPress provides you with some _core functionalities_ and a huge amount of